 Are You Over-Exfoliating?
 Signs You’re Scrubbing Too Hard

-Learn all about over-exfoliation, common signs of over-exfoliated skin and options for restoring your skin back to health.
+You can have too much of a good thing.
+There are many common signs of over-exfoliated skin that you should be aware of, and options for restoring your skin back to health.

 There’s no denying that exfoliating is good for your skin.
-In fact, the American Academy of Dermatology (AAD) says that the right amount of exfoliation for your unique skin type can improve the skin’s appearance and make topical treatments even more effective.
-With that being said, there are some risks to over-exfoliating (or removing too many vital layers of skin during the exfoliation process).
+In fact, the American Academy of Dermatology (AAD) says that the right amount of exfoliation for your unique skin type can improve it’s appearance and make topical treatments even more effective.
+With that being said, there are some risks to over-exfoliating — or removing too many vital layers of skin during the exfoliation process.

 Exfoliation is a double-edged sword: on the one hand, it can be incredibly beneficial to your unique skin problems.
 On the other hand, too much can cause serious — albeit reversible — skin damage.
 Finding the right exfoliation balance is key to healthy, beautiful and productive skin.